gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 .. container:: figurelegend

-    Figure: Angular distribution for the dihedral of the PEG molecules.
+    Figure: Angular distribution for the O-C-C-O dihedral of the PEG molecules, comparing the unstretched (cyan) and stretched case (orange).

+..  container:: justify

+    The change in dihedral angles disribution reveals a configurational change of the polymer induced by the forcing.
+This transition is called gauche-trans, where *gauche* and *trans* refer to possible state for the PEG monomer :cite:`binder1995monte, liese2017hydration`.

 .. include:: ../../non-tutorials/accessfile.rst